 Blanket Exercise Initiative

 The Blanket Exercise Initiative is a partnership between AUMA and RMA to provide municipal governments an opportunity to increase their understanding of Indigenous history in Canada.
-AUMA and RMA are seeking applications from municipalities that are interested in hosting an educational session known as a ‘Blanket Exercise’ in their community.
+AUMA and RMA are sought applications from municipalities interested in hosting an educational session known as a ‘Blanket Exercise’ in their community.
 With support from Alberta Municipal Affairs, the Blanket Exercise Initiative is one of many collaborative partnerships by AUMA and RMA to support municipalities to effectively meet the new requirements of the revised Municipal Government Act (MGA).
 The revised MGA includes several changes that encourage more communication and collaboration between municipal governments and Indigenous communities.
 The Blanket Exercise Initiative can support this process by furthering municipal understanding of Indigenous culture and history including the impact of residential schools and historical relations between Indigenous peoples and the Crown.
-The deadline to apply is November 30, 2018.

 In the spring of 2018, AUMA and AAMDC will be engaging municipalities in determining further tools and resources that are required to support the MGA Change Management Process.
 Stay tuned for more details.